terraform-ibm-modules/terraform-ibm-powervs-infrastructure/examples/with_workspace/README.md

-# PowerVS Infrastructure Module Example
+# PowerVS Infrastructure Module Example Using Workspace

 This example does the following jobs:
 - Creates the PowerVS service